sebastianO1995/dwi-coding-challenge/README.md

 # dwi-coding-challenge

-This is my solution to the coding challenge by Direct Wines, Inc Make sure to have the latest version of node.
+This is my solution to the coding challenge by Direct Wines, Inc. Using REACT, React Bootstrap.
+Make sure to have the latest version of node.
 In your command line, enter the following commands:
 ```bash
 # To install dependencies